 The sunspot index is updated monthly and available from 1749.
 The last time the monthly sunspot number was above 100 during the last 14 years was in September 2002, when the value was 110.
 February 2014 had a sunspot value of 102.

 The last time the value was above 200 was in August 1990, when the value was 200.3 – and there were no sunspots observed in September 2009.
-The value for sunspots on August 27 was 35.
-Since January 2017, 24% of the days of the year have been “spotless”. (days without sunspots).
+The value for January 2018 is about 15.